-Figure 18 PEROXCAP operating principle
+Figure 21 PEROXCAP operating principle

-Vaisala algorithm transforms the observations from the humidity sensors into a measurement reading of $H_2O_2$ concentration.
-Any drift in the humidity sensors shows as drift in the measurement reading.
-Therefore, removing the drift from the humidity sensors with calibration and adjustment improves $H_2O_2$ measurement performance.
+Because the PEROXCAP sensor consists of humidity sensors, you can calibrate and adjust the probe's $\rm H_2O_2$ and humidity measurements with relative humidity.
+Vaisala algorithm transforms the observations from the humidity sensors into measurement readings: $\rm H_2O_2$ concentration, relative humidity (RH), and relative saturation (RS).
+Any drift in the humidity sensors shows as drift in the measurement readings.
+Therefore, removing the drift from the humidity sensors with calibration and adjustment improves $\rm H_2O_2$ measurement performance.

-Figure 19 Adjustment removes drift
+Figure 22 Adjustment removes drift

-Even though the probe does not measure relative humidity during normal operation, you can still calibrate and adjust the probe's $H_2O_2$ measurement with relative humidity.
-To be able to calibrate and adjust relative humidity, which is a temperature-dependent parameter, the PEROXCAP sensor also contains two internal temperature sensors (one for each humidity sensor) that are used for calibrating and adjusting RH for $H_2O_2$ and in certain measurement calculations.
-In normal measurement, the PEROXCAP sensor is heated to allow it to be used in condensing $H_2O_2$ conditions, which sets limitations for the use of the internal temperature sensors.
-During RH for $H_2O_2$ calibration, however, the probe switches into a calibration mode that temporarily turns off the sensor heating.
+To be able to calibrate and adjust relative humidity, which is a temperature-dependent parameter, the PEROXCAP sensor also contains two internal temperature sensors (one for each humidity sensor) that are used for calibrating and adjusting RH for H_2O_2 and in certain measurement calculations.
+In normal measurement, the PEROXCAP sensor is heated to allow it to be used in condensing H_2O_2 conditions, which sets limitations for the use of the internal temperature sensors.
+For this reason, HPP272 uses an external temperature sensor for temperature-dependent RH and RS measurements.
+During RH for H_2O_2 calibration, however, the probe switches into a calibration mode that temporarily turns off the sensor heating.